anlutro/blog/pages/music.md

 * Anthrax - Sound of White Noise
 * Black Sabbath - Sabbath Bloody Sabbath
-* Black Sun Empire - Driving Insane
 * Cannibal Corpse - Tomb of the Mutilated
+* Carpenter Brut - Trilogy
 * Cryptopsy - None So Vile
-* Death - Human (2011 re-release is good)
+* Death - Human (2011 re-release is great)
 * Dream Theater - Images and Words
+* Earthside - A Dream in Static
 * Fredrik Thordendal's Special Defects - Sol Niger Within
 * Gojira - From Mars to Sirius
 * In Flames - Whoracle